cloudurable/kafka-training/java/lab5.6/README.md

 ## Change it and then run it

 As before startup ZooKeeper if needed and three Kafka brokers.
-Then we will modify StockPriceKafkaProducer to configure retry, timeouts, in-flight message count and retry back off.
-We will run the StockPriceKafkaProducer.
-While we start and stop any two different Kafka Brokers while StockPriceKafkaProducer runs.
-Please notice retry messages in log of StockPriceKafkaProducer.
+Then we will modify `StockPriceKafkaProducer` to configure retry, timeouts, in-flight message count and retry back off.
+We will run the `StockPriceKafkaProducer`.
+While we start and stop any two different Kafka Brokers while `StockPriceKafkaProducer` runs.
+Please notice retry messages in log of `StockPriceKafkaProducer`.